 *** The Morning-After Update

-Before publishing this yesterday afternoon I asked a friend to read it to make sure it wasn’t totally off-base or offensive.
-She said "Do you realize that you could lose half your readers by posting this?”
+Before publishing this post yesterday I asked a friend to read it to make sure it wasn’t totally off-base or offensive.
+She said it was.”Do you realize that you could lose half your readers by posting this?”

 Yes.
 And that was a risk I was willing to take.
 However, to my amazement, the opposite has taken place.
 It appears that I have lost a few readers and gained many, many more.
 The overwhelming tide of support is startling.
 That was not expected.